tomsquest/docker-radicale/README.md

 ### Option 0: Do nothing, permission will be fixed by the container itself

-When running the container with a /data volume (eg. `-v ./data:/data`), the container entrypoint will automatically fix the permissions on `/data`.
+When running the container with a /data volume (e.g. `-v ./data:/data`), the container entrypoint will automatically fix the permissions on `/data`.

 This option is OK, but not optimal:
 - Ok for the container, as inside the container, the `radicale` user can read and write its data